akashrai23/3rd-Party-vendor-risk-management-system/README.md

 # ContractManagementSystem
-A Contract Management System that was built by me as an intern in Telecommunications India Ltd..
+A Contract Management System that was built by me.

 Project Screenshots and their Desription